ci-compass/cicf/week01-commandline/README.md

 The goals for the week 1 lab are to:

 1. Install and use the provided Linux virtual machine (VM)
-2. Use the terminal emulator and execute commands from the command-line
+2. Use the terminal emulator and execute commands from the commandline
 3. Use Git to clone this repo to your VM

 ## Tutorial